Set your clothes free | 1 November

-Green Industries SA is partnering with local councils and charities to help South Australians donate their unwanted, high-quality clothing, and the Bedford Group and Blocktexx to recycle unwanted household linens, in any condition.
+Following success of the inaugural Set your clothes free textiles collection event in May 2025, Green Industries SA is again partnering with local councils and charities to help South Australians donate their unwanted, high-quality clothing and pass on their unwanted household linens for recycling.

-On Saturday 24 May, from 9 am to 3 pm, 8 drop-off points will be open for residents to drop off their unwanted textiles.
+On Saturday 1 November, from 9 am to 3 pm, 14 drop-off points will be open for residents to drop off unwanted textiles.

 Frequently asked questions